llpeterson/internetworking/basic-ip.md

-The task of efficiently finding the longest match between an IP address and the variable-length prefixes in a forwarding table has been a fruitful field of research in recent years, and the Further Reading section of this chapter provides some references.
+The task of efficiently finding the longest match between an IP address and the variable-length prefixes in a forwarding table has been a fruitful field of research for many years.
 The most well-known algorithm uses an approach known as a *PATRICIA tree*, which was actually developed well in advance of CIDR.